Megan Hart

 Megan Hart (born March 27, 1971 in Harrisburg, Pennsylvania) is a New York Times best-selling American author of over forty romance and erotic novels, novellas and short stories, as well as thriller novels written under the pseudonym Mina Hardy.

 Hart became interested in writing after reading and rewriting Ray Bradbury's short story Homecoming as a child.
 She decided to become a writer at the age of twelve after reading Stephen King's The Stand.
 She received a degree in journalism from Indiana University of Pennsylvania in 1993, and resumed writing fiction in 1998, publishing her first book in 2002.
 She lives in Dayton, Ohio.

+When Fifty Shades of Grey popularised erotic fiction, the 2012 reissue of Hart's novel Switch entered the extended New York Times bestseller list.
+It peaked at 24th place, and remained on the web only list for three weeks.